The gastronomy of Alentejo is creative and generous. It surprises visitors by its flavours and testifies to the hospitality of its inhabitants.

 This was once a region of wheat fields and vast plains, where the herds of pigs roamed freely in the oak forests and olive groves.
 Bread, pork and olive oil thus became the staples of local cuisine.
 Aromatic herbs like coriander, parsley, marjoram, pennyroyal and mint are also frequently used.

-Here are some specialties that make the gastronomy of Comporta famous:
+Here are some specialties that make the gastronomy of Comporta in Portugal famous:

 Like everywhere in Portugal, soup is a must.
 In the Comporta region, there are delicious soups of cod or tomatoes with “linguiça” (chili pepper sausage).

 A very simple and typical dish made with olive oil, garlic, a poached egg, bread and coriander.

 Migas are a mixture of bread, olive oil and garlic.
 They accompany, for example, dishes of fried pork or shredded cod.

 On the coast, you’ll find excellent fresh grilled fish.
 There are also other, more original, specialities like gooseneck barnacles or dishes prepared with clams.
 The inevitable Alentejana-style pork is a good example of this mixture of the land and sea.

 The Alentejo is one of the largest wine producing regions of Portugal.
 Among the most well-known are the Borda, Redondo, Reguengos de Monsaraz, Vidigueira, Cuba and Alvito wines.